 Ingredient substitutions

-If you don't have semi-sweet chocolate chips, milk chocolate chips work well.
-I have tried these when made with 1 cup chocolate chips and 1 cup butterscotch chips.
-Or, you can even use white chocolate chips.
+Milk chocolate chips work well if you don't have semi-sweet chocolate chips.
+I have tried these when made with 1 cup chocolate chips and 1 cup butterscotch chips and that is delicious too.
+Or you can even use white chocolate chips.

-As for the candy treat, use what you like or what you find.
+As for the candy treat, use what you like if you would like.
 You can make these reflective of different holidays.
-Red treats for Valentine's Day, Green for St. Patricks Day etc.
+Red treats for Valentine's Day, Green for St. Patrick's Day etc.

 Instructions

 Make sure to have either a piece of parchment or waxed paper ready to create your birds nest cookies on.
-The prep time goes quick and it helps to have this ready.
+The prep time goes quickly and it helps to have this ready.

 Pour chocolate chips into a large microwave-safe bowl.